Applies to:

 Optical Out 2 | ADAT 1-8 | ADAT 1-4 | X |

-Mode 2: Optical S/PDIF
+Optical S/PDIF

-Select this mode when you are working at 44.1/48 or 88.2/96 kHz sample rates and you need to send or receive a S/PDIF audio signal via an optical port, using a Toslink cable.
+Select this mode when you are working at 44.1/48 or 88.2/96 kHz sample rates, and you need to send or receive a S/PDIF audio signal via an optical port, using a TOSLINK cable.

 You should also use this mode if you want to use an optical S/PDIF signal as a clock source, or send a clock signal to another device via optical S/PDIF.